 Hobart, Launceston, Cradle Coast

-In this unit you will investigate diseases that impact the aquaculture industry, using case studies from local industries.
+In this unit you will investigate pathogenic diseases that impact the aquaculture industry, using case studies from local industries.
 You will explore the effects of aquatic viruses, bacteria and parasites on animal and human health.
-You will acquire an understanding of the biology, life cycle and taxonomy of pathogens in aquaculture, and learn relevant identification and detection techniques.
-You will also develop an understanding of biosecurity implications and control measures.
-This unit will include an industry-relevant inquiry-based learning experience leading to the development of an original case study or industry survey.
+You will acquire an understanding of the biology, life-cycle and taxonomy of pathogens in aquaculture, and learn relevant sampling, detection and identification techniques.
+You will also develop an understanding of biosecurity implications and control measures in aquaculture.
+This unit will include a laboratory-based workshop.

 |Unit name||Aquatic Microbiology and Health|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.